openvinotoolkit/datumaro/docs/test_marking.md

             ),
         ], categories=[str(i) for i in range(10)])

-        # 3. Convert source dataset to target, with segmentation mode changed from polygon to mask and verify that
+        # 3. Convert source dataset to target, with conversion of annotation from polygon to mask.
+Verify that result
-        #    result segmentation mask is equal to expected mask.
+        # segmentation mask is equal to expected mask.
         with TempTestDir() as test_dir:
             self._test_save_and_load(source_dataset,
                 partial(CocoInstancesConverter.convert, segmentation_mode='mask'),